Music in the Vines

 June14th, 6:30 PM at the Crush Pad, Marked Tree Vineyard.

-Rooted in bluegrass and Celtic tradition, the band creates their own sound with reflective songwriting and enchanting singing shaped by lives lived across borders.
+Rooted in bluegrass and Celtic tradition, the Foreign Landers create their own sound with reflective songwriting and enchanting singing shaped by lives lived across borders.
 Led by vocalist and banjoist Tabitha Agnew Benedict of Northern Ireland and mandolinist David Benedict of South Carolina, The Foreign Landers have built a reputation for music that feels deeply personal.
 Also featuring Nate Sabat on bass and Julian Pinelli on fiddle.

 To reserve premium seating for all four concerts, please call Paul at 828-697-5884